 Understanding Nutritional Needs

-The caloric and nutritional needs of every individual vary depending on factors like age, sex, activity level, and body type.
-In a survival situation, maintaining energy levels becomes crucial, so it’s essential to plan your emergency food supply based on the specific nutritional requirements of each member of your household.
+Every individual’s caloric and nutritional needs vary depending on factors like age, sex, activity level, and body type.
+In a survival situation, maintaining energy levels becomes crucial, so it’s essential to plan your emergency food supply based on each household member’s specific nutritional requirements.

 High-protein and high-energy foods are particularly valuable in a crisis scenario, as they offer sustained energy and are often packed with essential nutrients.
 Remember, younger adults and children typically require more calories because their bodies are still actively growing.
 As you age, you need to consume fewer calories.
 Men generally consume more calories than women, and your activity level also influences how many calories you should consume.